StackVista/stackstate-docs/stackpacks/integrations/aws-policies.md

-# AWS Integration IAM policy
+# AWS IAM policies

+## Overview

-Below are examples of all IAM and other policies necessary for a working StackState AWS Agent installation.
-Note that these policies are taken directly from the CloudFormation template, and should be used if possible.
+This page includes examples of all IAM and other policies necessary for a working StackState AWS Agent installation.
+These policies are taken directly from the CloudFormation template and should be used wherever possible.

+To use a template:

-Replace `${Region}` with the name of the region that the IAM role will be used for, such as `${Region}` or `us-east-1`.
-Replace `${AccountId}` with the 12-digit AWS account ID of the AWS account the resources are being deployed in.
+* Replace `${Region}` with the name of the region that the IAM role will be used for, such as `${Region}` or `us-east-1`.
+* Replace `${AccountId}` with the 12-digit AWS account ID of the AWS account that the resources will be deployed in.

-## `StackStateAwsIntegrationRole`
+## StackStateAwsIntegrationRole

-Below is a JSON object containing the least-privilege IAM policy used by the AWS integration.
+The JSON objects below contains the least-privilege IAM policy used by the AWS integration.
 The Assume Role Policy Document should grant the agent access.
-For more information on setting a trust policy, [see here.](https://aws.amazon.com/blogs/security/how-to-use-trust-policies-with-iam-roles/)
+Refer to the AWS documentation for more information on [setting a trust policy \(aws.amazon.com\)](https://aws.amazon.com/blogs/security/how-to-use-trust-policies-with-iam-roles/).

-### StackStateAwsIntegrationRole Trust Relationship
+### Trust Relationship

 For an AWS agent running outside of AWS, using an IAM user.
 Replace the Principal with the IAM user or AWS account that the agent is using.